robmoore-i/LanguageLearning/README.md

 I am in this process also discovering the best ways to learn a language using tools.
-To this end one of the most important goals for the tool is that it is configurable and has a low cost of change (the same thing is a way, no?)
+To this end one of the most important goals for the tool is that it is configurable and has a low cost of change (the same thing in a way, no?)

-Current thoughts:
+Thoughts:
 - I want to be able to describe the world in a new language.
 - But only when I'm thinking about the fact that I want that.
 - I am usually thinking about how I'd like to be able to do that while I'm